site stats

 Rose window to find new life

-The feature window of Christchurch's transitional cathedral will contain images from the old cathedral.
+The stained-glass window in Christchurch's transitional cathedral will echo the old cathedral's rose window.

 The Christchurch Anglican Diocese has unveiled designs for the cardboard cathedral's stained-glass window.